Optimized matching conditions for self-guided laser wakefield accelerators: Particle-in-cell simulations

 The parameters of the PIC simulations are defined as follows.
 The driving laser pulse has an energy of $ 10~\mathrm{mJ} $ and a wavelength of $ 1~\mathrm{\upmu m} $.
 It has Gaussian spatial and temporal profiles [Eq.~(\ref{eq:a})], characterized by the FWHM duration $ \tau_0 $, normalized amplitude $ a_0 $, and beam waist $ w_0 $.
 The laser propagates along the $ x $ axis and is linearly polarized along the $ y $ axis.
 It travels through a fully ionized plasma slab with a uniform electron density $ n_{\mathrm{e}} $.
 To suppress plasma wave breaking and the associated spurious electron injection at the plasma–vacuum interface, a smooth 10-$\mathrm{\upmu m}$-long density ramp is applied to the front side of the slab.
 The focal spot of the laser pulse is located at the end of this density ramp.
 The values of $ \tau_0 $, $ a_0 $, $ w_0 $, and $ n_{\mathrm{e}} $ are iteratively determined according to Eqs.~(\ref{eq:tau0_scaling})--(\ref{eq:ne_scaling}), respectively, to find the optimal combination that maximizes the energy of the accelerated electrons, as described in more detail in Sec.~\ref{sec:6}.

 To isolate the acceleration dynamics from the specifics of various injection mechanisms, an external beam of test electrons is introduced.
 The test electrons move self-consistently according to their charge and mass but do not contribute any current to the plasma, effectively acting as passive tracers.
 This approach is valid for regimes well below the beam-loading threshold~\cite{wilks1987, katsouleas1987}, where the influence of the accelerated electrons on the wakefield structure is negligible.
 The initial velocity of the test electrons is set to $ v_0 = c \sqrt{1 - \omega_{\mathrm{p}}^2 / \omega_0^2} $, approximately matching the phase velocity of the plasma wave to ensure efficient electron trapping.
-The transverse and longitudinal dimensions of the electron beam are chosen such that it fully overlaps with the generated wakefield structure.
+The beam is initialized as a cylinder, with length spanning the entire simulation domain and radius set to $ 2 w_0 $, thereby providing full overlap with the generated wakefield structure.
+Consequently, a continuous range of electron injection phases within the wakefield is sampled simultaneously in a single simulation.
+It is important to emphasize that the results obtained in the present manuscript remain valid for any experimentally relevant electron injection mechanism, provided that the approximate injection location and the injected charge can be controlled to a reasonable extent; an example of such a mechanism is nanoparticle-assisted injection \cite{cho2018, spadova2025}, which was employed in our previous study on the electron energy optimization \cite{valenta2025b}.

 The PIC simulations are performed using \textsc{Osiris}~\cite{fonseca2002}.
 The simulations employ cylindrical geometry with an azimuthal Fourier decomposition of the electromagnetic field components (also referred to as quasi-3D geometry)~\cite{lifschitz2009a, davidson2015}.
 This configuration is well suited for systems exhibiting near-cylindrical symmetry, such as those encountered in LWFA, where a small number of azimuthal modes is sufficient to capture the essential physics.
 In this scheme, macroparticles (i.e., computational particles representing ensembles of nearby real particles in phase space) are allowed to move in three-dimensional space, while the electromagnetic fields are computed on a series of two-dimensional lattices, significantly reducing the computational cost.
 In our case, two azimuthal modes are included: the first accounts for axisymmetric plasma fields, and the second represents the non-axisymmetric, linearly polarized laser field.